 Did You Know?

-When Doctore and Batiatus discuss the potential of the new recruits, Doctore expresses his pessimism regarding their abilities.
-He then remarks that they were "men my own mother would not have in the arena."
+When Doctore and Batiatus discuss the potential of the new recruits, Doctore expresses his pessimism regarding their abilities; remarking that they were "men my own mother would not have in the arena."
 Batiatus retorts to Doctore, "You have no mother.
 You were belched from the Underworld."
 Though the statement was hyperbole for saying that Doctore (Oenomaeus) fought like a demon, it was proved to be nonetheless true in the second season "Vengenace."
 In the episode " A place in this world" it is revealed that Oenomaeus was discovered by Batiatus' father in the Pits of the Underworld.
 See more